panzerdp/dmitripavlutin.com/content/posts/124-javascript-value-vs-reference/index.md

 The comparison operator distinghuishes comparing values and references.
 2 variables holding references are equal only if they reference exactly the same object, but 2 variables holding values are equal if they simply have 2 same values.

 Often, however, you might want to compare object by their structure rather by reference.
-Check out the post [How to Compare Objects in JavaScript
+Check out the post [How to Compare Objects in JavaScript](/how-to-compare-objects-in-javascript).
-](/how-to-compare-objects-in-javascript) by their structure.